How Does an Employer Decide Which Candidate to Hire?

 - Is the individual aware of their weaknesses, comfortable with constructive criticism and motivated to improve themselves?

 How to Enhance Your Chances of Getting Selected

-- Take the Time to Match Your Qualifications to the Job Description: You’ll be able to show why you’re a strong candidate and make it easier for those who review your application materials and who meet with you to come to a positive decision on your application.
+Take the Time to Match Your Qualifications to the Job Description: When writing your cover letter and resume, be sure to emphasize your skills and abilities listed in the job description.
+If you’re able to show why you’re a strong candidate, you’ll make it easier for those who review your application materials to come to a positive decision on your application.
 It will also up your chances of success.

-- Write a Thank You Note After the Interview: reiterating your qualifications for the position and adding anything you wish you had brought up during the interview.
+Write a Thank-You Note After the Interview: It’s more than just polite; sending a thank-you note after a job interview gives you an opportunity to reiterating your qualifications for the position.
+It also gives you a chance to add anything you wish you had brought up during the interview.
 It’s one more way to pitch your candidacy for the job.